 Rhubarb week continues with this easy and tasty Rhubarb Strawberry Crisp.

 It’s easy because there’s no complicated measuring or leavening.
-The “crisp” (streusel) topping is something that you could just have your littlest kids mix together and then dump on top of the fruit.
+The “crisp” (streusel) topping is something that you could just have your littlest kids mix together.

 Why strawberry, though?
 Here’s an interesting thing about rhubarb.
 It’s mostly a beautiful crimson color.
-But as you slice it up from end to end, you realize that it has an almost ombre shading that goes from green to red.
-If you have more green that red, it still tastes as delicious but it doesn’t tell the same visual story that you come to expect from rhubarb.
+But as you slice it up, you realize that it has an almost ombre shading that goes from green to red.
+If you have more green than red, it doesn’t tell the same visual story that you come to expect from rhubarb.

 We’ve read recipes where people add things like beet juice to make their rhubarb dishes redder.
 It seems sad to have to do this to perfectly innocent rhubarb.
 However, if you want to have the same tangy taste with a pretty red hue, strawberry is the perfect summer fruit complement.